turingschool/front-end-curriculum/lessons/module-3/react-class-components.md

 Class components inherit several lifecycle methods that we can use.
 Two important methods are:

-`componentDidMount` - this method is invoked immediately after a component is mounted
+`componentDidMount` - this method is invoked immediately after a component is mounted.
+React invokes this for us - we simply define the method in our class component.
+Note: the action of defining `componentDidMount` is actually something fancy called `method overwriting`, which allows a child class to make a specific implementation of the parent class' method.

 `componentDidUpdate()` - this method is invoked _after_ updating occurs.
 It is not called on the initial render.
 This is a good place for network requests and updating state, but you'll need to compare the current props to the previous props.
 Find more information [here](https://dev.to/cesareferrari/how-to-use-componentdidupdate-in-react-30en) to learn about using a conditional to update state in `componentDidUpdate` so that you don't end up with an infinite loop.